keu/docs/software_versioned_docs/version-0.25/install-aws-standard.md

 Example wildcard CNAME record:
 ![aws-elb](https://assets2.astronomer.io/main/docs/ee/route53.png)

-## Step 12: Verify You Can Access the Astronomer UI
+## Step 12: Verify You Can Access the Software UI

-Go to `app.BASEDOMAIN` to see the Astronomer UI.
+Go to `app.BASEDOMAIN` to see the Software UI.

 Consider this your new Airflow control plane.
-From the Astronomer UI, you'll be able to both invite and manage users as well as create and monitor Airflow Deployments on the platform.
+From the Software UI, you'll be able to both invite and manage users as well as create and monitor Airflow Deployments on the platform.

 ## Step 13: Verify Your TLS Setup

-To check if your TLS certificates were accepted, log in to the Astronomer UI.
+To check if your TLS certificates were accepted, log in to the Software UI.
 Then, go to `app.BASEDOMAIN/token` and run:

 ```sh
 curl -v -X POST https://houston.BASEDOMAIN/v1 -H "Authorization: Bearer <token>"